There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 “It’s very important to like the people you work with, otherwise life [and] your job is gonna be quite miserable.”

 Assholes can quickly disrupt an entire work culture.
-People’s productivity will take a hit, especially in team environments.
-Because in teams, people depend on one another.
+People’s productivity will take a hit, especially in close-knit team environments.

 For example, say there’s a full-blown asshole in a group.
-People will avoid working with this asshole, and the project will then stall.
+People will avoid working with this asshole, and the project will stall.
 Because you can only maximize your productivity if you feel great.
-I know if I get too angry, I can’t properly focus.
+If you get too angry, you’ll lose focus.

-This leads us to Buddhist monks who have near clear minds.
-They practice non-attachment to have spiritual enlightenment.
-Because any form of attachment can bring you pain.
-This applies to our original example, where you’re attached to a job you’re uncomfortable in.
+This leads us to Buddhist monks, who practice non-attachment to have spiritual enlightenment.
+Because any form of attachment can bring pain.
+This applies to our example, where you’re attached to a job you’re uncomfortable in.

 In short, treat others how you want to be treated.